Sustainability

 Examples for already implemented internal optimisations

-• Lighting with motion detectors
+• Lighting control via motion detectors and use of LED lamps

 Good recycling quota for metal packaging